krisg9/flourish-and-blotts/README.md

-# Timeless Tomes - React Frontend App
+# Flourish and Blotts - React Frontend App

-Welcome to Timeless Tomes, your go-to destination for discovering and purchasing timeless literary treasures online.
+Welcome to Flourish and Blotts, your go-to destination for discovering and purchasing timeless literary treasures online.
 This React frontend app provides a user-friendly interface for browsing our vast collection of books, making purchases, and exploring literary recommendations.

 ## Features